 Example: Your website description may talk about your company, while a page description may want to focus on a particular product.
 The default website settings description about the company will be used if the page settings card is left unedited.
 Adjusting the page settings on each page allows for more specificity and is a much better practice for SEO and overall marketing activity.

-- Page Name.
-The name of your page.
+Page Name: (SEO page title) The name of your page.
 This will appear in search results, your sitemap, and the tab on your browser.

-- Page Description.
-This is your opportunity to describe the content on your page.
+Page Description: (SEO meta description) This is your opportunity to describe the content on your page.
 The description has an impact on accessibility and will display in search results and in social media.